 The images are simplistic yet striking.
 Many depict everyday chores and scenes such as “The Cotton Picker,” “Reaping the Harvest” and “Fresh Linens,” which is dominated by a lone black woman who cuts a sharp image against her white dress, the light blue sky and the stark white sheets she is hanging to dry.
 As in most of Evans’s works, the subject has no facial features.
-Evans explained that she often presents people in this purposely-ambiguous manner to show that they could be anyone.
+Evans explained that she often presents people in this purposely ambiguous manner to show that they could be anyone.

 “I try to capture the essence of who the person is,” she said, “more so in their work than their demeanor or their outside appearance.”

 Her work “The Offering” is her rendition of Ruby Bridges, the young African-American girl who broke the color barrier in the Southern elementary school system.
-In this arresting piece, a solitary figure of little girl in a white dress and white hair bow stands out from a ostensibly nonsensical chaos of color behind her.
+In this arresting piece, a solitary figure of a little girl in a white dress and white hair bow stands out from ostensibly nonsensical chaos of color behind her.

-“When I painted that I was in Washington, D.C. and it was right before the cherry blossom season,” Evans stated.
+“When I painted that I was in Washington, D.C., and it was right before the cherry blossom season,” Evans stated.
 “So the little girl is holding these cherry blossoms in her hand, and I call it ‘The Offering.’
 Like when Japan gave the United States over 3,000 cherry blossom trees as a symbol of friendship, here’s this little girl giving her offering, a branch of the cherry blossom tree.
 That was her offering and her courage that was involved.”